How golf club employee experience impacts CX?

-In these days I am reading Micah Solomon’s ‘The Heart of Hospitality‘ book.
+These days I am reading Micah Solomon’s book ‘The Heart of Hospitality‘.

 Although it is about the hotel business (e.g. Marriott International, The Ritz-Carlton Hotels & Resorts, Four Seasons Hotels & Resorts), we as golf clubs and resorts should behave like hospitality companies.

-Therefore, I thought there are some ideas that can be implemented in our golf clubs as well.
+Therefore, I thought some ideas can be implemented in our golf clubs as well.

-I believe engaged employees have got the biggest impact on the overall customer experience (CX) available at our golf club.
+I believe engaged employees have the most significant impact on the overall customer experience (CX) available at our golf club.

-They have got the most direct connection with our golf clubs’ guests and members.
+They have the most direct connection with our golf clubs’ guests and members.

 Golf club employee experience & its impacts